ivan-v-ivanov-dev/join-in/README.md

  - The **Join IN** application runs on **http://localhost:8080/**

 **Note**
 In order to start the project you need to have Docker Desktop installed on your machine.
-Also, the Flyway container in Authentication service starts, creates the tables and imports the data in the MySQL container and after that shuts down, which is the normal behaviour.
-Despite of the fact that Flyway depends on MySQL, keep an eye on it and restart it manually if needed.
+Also, the Flyway container in Authentication service starts, creates the tables and imports the data into the MySQL container then shuts down, which is normal behavior.
+Despite the fact that Flyway depends on MySQL, keep an eye on it and restart it manually if needed.

 ![image](https://github.com/ivanovbiol/join-in/assets/51414119/c138f481-c8cb-4455-9aad-1f61ebce17c9)